HomeThe Best Paint ColoursNeutral, Gray, Greige Cream and WhiteThe 6 Best Benjamin Moore Beige & Tan Paint Colours

 1. BENJAMIN MOORE GRANT BEIGE HC 83

-Grant Beige is a tan paint colour that isn’t too light or too dark thanks to its moderate LRV of 56.65 (learn more about LRV here).
+Grant Beige is a tan paint color that isn’t too light or too dark thanks to its moderate LRV of 56.65 (learn more about LRV here).
 And regardless of what its name says, Grant Beige is pretty darned ‘tan’ as it doesn’t have that typical golden beige look.
 In fact, in a north-facing room, Grant Beige can even lean slightly greige.

 Rustic country or hunting decor in a dining room.
 Benjamin Moore Grant Beige.
 Design by Color Consultant Kylie M Interiors